Protecting the environment is a principle we firmly stand behind.

 Fugitive emissions leaks

-In 2020 we successfully repaired 94% of fugitive emission leaks found within an average of 28 days through Crew’s Fugitive Emissions Management Program.
-21,652 tCO2e of annualized GHG emissions were prevented due to these repairs.
+In 2021 we successfully repaired 98% of fugitive emission leaks found through Crew’s Fugitive Emissions Management Program.
+A total of 3,704 tCO2e of annualized GHG emissions were prevented as a direct result of repairs completed in the second year of this program.

-Crew participated in the provincial dormant well programs and initiated active assessment and reclamation activities on 59 wells in 2020.
-Assessment and reclamation activities have been initiated on 187 wells to date in 2021.
+Crew participated in the provincial dormant well programs and initiated active assessment and reclamation activities on 71 wells in 2021.

 Crew’s continuous improvement on our environmental standards is well demonstrated through our operational performance: